UMass Memorial Cardiac Surgery Programs Ranked Among Best in U.S. by Consumer Reports

 WORCESTER, MA - Consumer Reports has released its first-ever Ratings of hospitals for heart surgery, and UMass Memorial Medical Center is featured in the list of the top 15 in the country.
 The Ratings, which look at heart bypass surgery and aortic valve replacement surgery, cover more than 400 hospitals nationwide.

-“We are proud and pleased that our cardiac surgery program is being recognized as one of the top in the country,” said Stanley Tam, chief of cardiothoracic surgery at UMass Memorial Medical Center.
-“We have built a dedicated and high performing cardiac surgery team that is second-to-none in delivering the highest quality care to some of the most complex cardiac cases in Massachusetts with excellent outcomes, having very low mortality and complication rates.”
+The Medical Center is proud and pleased that its cardiac surgery program is being recognized as one of the top in the country.
+Our dedicated and high performing cardiac surgery team that is second-to-none in delivering the highest quality care to some of the most complex cardiac cases in Massachusetts with excellent outcomes, having very low mortality and complication rates.

 “It’s extremely difficult for consumers to find out which hospitals and surgeons have the best result with their specific heart procedure.
 But it shouldn’t be so hard,” said John Santa, M.D., medical director of Consumer Reports Health.
 “Hospitals and doctors should make their information accessible and understandable, so families can make informed choices when they make life and death decisions.”